“I did not send these prophets, yet they ran with a message; I did not speak to them, but they prophesied” (Jeremiah 23:21).

 The problem she had was Jesus Christ today, said the minister.
 Just like many of us.

 The preacher drove home the Lord’s response to the mourning sister: “I am the resurrection and the life!
 He that believeth in me, though he were dead, yet shall he live!
 And whosoever believeth in me shall never die!”
 This good news is for today and forever!

 It’s good stuff.
 As far as it goes.
-(It is true that the Lord’s people who pride themselves on their biblical orthodoxy sometimes have difficulty believing He can do anything with/for them in the here and now.)
+(It is indeed true that the Lord’s people sometimes have difficulty believing He can do anything with/for them in the here and now.)

 That really works until you go back and read the text.